Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + D. The Chapter President shall provide a notice of elections at least two weeks before the date of the elections.

   + a.
 During new business, accept nominations (and self-nominations) for all executive positions.
-There shall be no discussion or arguments made, only nominations.
+There shall be no discussion or arguments made at this time.

   + b.
 Modifications to this list can be made until the end of the election process, and members can submit changes to the nomination list by contacting the President, Vice President, or Secretary.